dieghernan/dieghernan.github.io/collections/_posts/2022-03-03-insetmaps.md

 <img src="https://dieghernan.github.io/assets/img/blog//20220303_mainsub-2.webp" title="plot of chunk 20220303_mainsub" alt="plot of chunk 20220303_mainsub" width="100%"/>

 So that was easy!
 Just a couple of maps using `ggplot2`.
 Let's start mixing and matching!

 ## On `ggplot2`

-We have already created two quick maps on `ggplot2`.
-Now, to produce our map with insets we would:
+We have already created two quick maps with `ggplot2`.
+Now, to produce our map with insets we will:

-1. Produce two plots: The main plot and the sub plot providing a minimal style.
-We would store them as `ggplot2` objects.
+1. Produce two plots: the main plot and the subplot, providing a minimal style.
+    We will store them as `ggplot2` objects.

-2. We would combine both objects with `cowplot`.
+2. Combine both objects with `cowplot`.

 ```r
 # Main plot